 Understanding people’s needs and the socio-cultural context within which they live is central to Studiomama’s practice, and whether they are designing objects, interiors or architecture, Jack and Nina’s approach is characterised by the same level of rigour and attention to detail.

 The result is a body of work that has pioneered open-sourcing, pushed the limits of material recycling, extended product lifespans and explored new forms of up-cycling, all while challenging conventional business models and distribution methods.

-Studiomama’s wide-reaching output includes projects for Lexon, BMW, Skagerak and Habitat; commissions for Bloomberg, the Danish Embassy and Wallpaper*Handmade; and projects with organisations such as Phillips de Pury & Company and the Serpentine Galleries.
+Studiomama’s wide-ranging portfolio includes product and architecture projects for companies like E & Y, Lexon, BMW, Skagerak and Habitat as well as commissions for Bloomberg, the Danish Embassy and Wallpaper*Handmade.It also collaborates on art and design commissions for organisations such as Phillips de Pury & Company, The National Trust and the Serpentine Galleries to name a few.
 The studio’s work has been featured extensively in the world’s media and exhibited globally.
 Nina and Jack are regularly called upon to speak about their work and participate in panel events.
 They maintain active links with leading art and design schools such as the Royal College of Art, Design Academy Eindhoven and Konstfack in Stockholm.